equalshares/equalshares.net/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a static website generator.

-To develop, you will need to install [Node.js](https://nodejs.org/en/), for example using `brew install node` on macOS.
+To develop, you will need to install [Node.js](https://nodejs.org/en/), for example using `brew install node` on macOS or using `sudo apt install nodejs npm` on Ubuntu.

 For local development, go to the website directory and run: